BCG-X-Official/sklearndf/README.rst

 |

-`sklearndf` is an open source library designed to address a common need with
-scikit-learn: the outputs of transformers are numpy arrays, even when the input is a data frame.
+`sklearndf` is an open source library designed to address a common need with `scikit-learn <https://github.com/scikit-learn/scikit-learn>`__: the outputs of transformers are numpy arrays, even when the input is a data frame.
 However, to inspect a model it is essential to keep track of the feature names.

 To this end, `sklearndf` enhances scikit-learn's estimators as follows: